 What You Need to Know About Prior Art Searches

 One of the first things you need to do to get your idea patented is to do a search for prior art.
 Prior art is a rather broad term that applies to any prior publication of drawings or descriptions of products or patents that might be similar or identical to your idea.
-You need to do very specific and detailed searching to uncover whether your idea is unique or whether something even somewhat like it already exists out in the world.
+Prior art searching can be a little intimidating but spending even a few hours doing research will help you uncover whether your idea is unique or whether something similar already exists out in the world.

 You should begin your search by brainstorming different ways to describe your product.
 Think about all the potential terms someone might use to search for your idea.
 This might include features and benefits of your product, how it works, what it is made of, and why someone might use it.
 You need to come up with keywords and synonyms that narrowly describe your product idea.
 You can even use Google AdWords to help you find alternate relevant search terms that someone might use.